 If you’ve always wanted to learn how to make your own favorite Asian dishes, from Pad Thai to Orange Chicken, check out Chef Tila’s cookbook, which is on sale now across the country.
 And don’t wait until you’re near death’s door to make these 101 great dishes.

-Blogger disclosure: I received a copy of Chef Jet Tila’s book for review and was treated to lunch by Melissa’s Produce.
+Blogger disclosure: I received a copy of Chef Jet Tila’s book for review and received lunch from Melissa’s Produce.
 I did not receive compensation for this post.
 All opinions expressed are my own.